18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-2. Initiate movement with a teacher-directed locomotor movement, setting the game in motion.
-Each team has a specific target: Green tags blue, blue tags red, and red tags yellow, with each team being both predator and prey.
+Assign students to one of three teams, each with a specific color.
+Green tags blue, blue tags red, red tags green — each team is both predator and prey.

 Check out this 25 Tag Game Set on Cap'n Pete's website store or here on Teachers Pay Teachers.